 Pros and cons of a 12-string guitar

-As far as the pros and cons of 12-string guitars go, there aren’t a lot of downsides to a 12-string aside from adjusting to the extra pressure that needs to be applied on the strings.
+As far as the pros and cons of 12-string guitars go, there aren’t a lot of downsides to a 12-string aside from adjusting to the extra pressure that needs to be applied to the strings.
 Hand cramps can sometimes occur but the benefits of a 12 string’s sound when played far outweigh a little discomfort.
 They’re described as by some as the grand piano of guitars owing to the fact the sheer amount of volume you can get out of one.
 The addition of an extra six strings, some as an octave higher provides a fullness of sound that you really can’t beat.
 Playing solos on a 12 string guitar can sometimes prove a little tricky, especially when you’re trying to do huge dive bomb bends, but with a little bit of practice, you’ll get there.
 One string solos, guitar lines and hooks really sound great though.
 The best thing to do is try one out.
 They’re great to have in your arsenal and an awesome addition to any song.

 But where should you start?
 “Which 12 string guitar is right for me?”
 I hear you say.
 Fear not!
 Today we’re going to look at some of the best 12 string guitars to get you started on your journey into a fuller, richer sound.